lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/01-Profile-content/README.md

 ## Indent or die

 **Take your time to indent your HTML carefully**.
-HTML code has a lot of nestings, way more than ruby.
-If you don't indent, you are dead!
+HTML code has a lot of nesting - way more than ruby.
+If you don't indent, it's game over for your code!

-Which code do you understand best?
+Which code is easier to understand?

 This one:

 ```html
 <ul>